NeoxData/DAND/README.md

 # DAND
-In this repository you will find some projects done during the Udacity's data analyst nanodegree.
+In this repository you will find some projects done during the Udacity's data analyst courses.
 Depending on which projects, you might need softwares like Jupyter, Python IDE or Rstudio to run specific files.
 For HTML files, you would "save as" the file to view it in your browser.